Luyanda-web09/Introduction-to-AI-IBM-/README.md

 Examples include smart thermostats that can adjust temperature settings instantly and security cameras with built-in AI for real-time alerts.
 Overall, the convergence of these technologies leads to smarter applications that enhance efficiency and connectivity in daily life.

-an overview of key concepts in machine learning and artificial intelligence (AI).
+An overview of key concepts in machine learning and artificial intelligence (AI).

 Machine Learning Types